Sebastian-Febles/Sebastian-Febles/README.md

 Currently working on the biggest one yet.
 As always.

 Fun facts:
-- I have 2 cats a dog.
+- I have 2 cats and a dog.
 - I like tea more than coffee.
 - I want to learn 1-2 more languages.